fpolar/Vacuum-Tube-Studio/README.md

 - add a tool bar to the client side
   - size slider
-  - change emoji/color(most likely not let them select, just a randomiztion button)
+  - change emoji/color(most likely not let them select, just a randomization button)

 - try removing all jquery, it may be unnecessary

-- use let instead of var when necessary
+- use let instead of var when the scope allows